 Graduate Advisor of Record

-Email: Weining DOT Zhang AT utsa DOT edu
+Email: Dakai DOT Zhu AT utsa DOT edu

 Applicants must meet University-wide graduate admission requirements.
 The Master of Science in Computer Science admission requires the rough equivalent of a Bachelor’s undergraduate degree majoring in computer science or equivalent training from a foreign institution.